 - Accommodation and Food Services (7,700 local workers 10.5%)

 In combination these three industries employed 24,981 people in total or 34.1% of local workers.

 In comparison, Regional NSW employed 15.1% in Health Care and Social Assistance; 11.0% in Retail Trade; and 8.6% in Accommodation and Food Services.

 The major differences between the jobs held by local workers of the Canberra Region and Regional NSW were:

-- A larger percentage of local workers employed in Accommodation and Food Services (10.4% compared to 8.6%)
+- A larger percentage of local workers employed in Agriculture, Forestry and Fishing (8.3% compared to 6.0%)